Grassy Mountain Gold Project

 Overview and Location

 The Grassy Mountain Gold Project (“Grassy”) is located in Malheur County, eastern Oregon, approximately 22 miles south of Vale, Oregon, and roughly 70 miles west of Boise, Idaho.
-The project site is situated in the rolling hills of the high desert region of the far western Snake River Plain and consists of 3 patented (private) lode claims where the deposit is located, 462 unpatented lode claims, 9 mill site claims, 6 associated placer claims, and various leased fee land surface and surface/mineral rights, all totaling about 9,530 acres.
+The project site is situated in the rolling hills of the high desert region of the far western Snake River Plain and consists of 3 patented (private) lode claims where the deposit is located, 462 unpatented lode claims, 9 mill site claims, 6 associated placer claims, and a lease for land surface and surface/mineral rights, all totaling approximately 8,200 acres.
 The local terrain is gentle to moderate, with elevations ranging from 3300 to 4,300 ft. above mean sea level.
-Paramount owns 100% of the private land in which the gold deposit sits and controls all mining claims within the 9,530 acres land package.
+Paramount owns 100% of the private land on which the gold deposit sits and controls all mining claims within the 8,200 acres land package.

 CONDITIONAL USE PERMIT – COUNTY LEVEL